posted 1st August 2025

-If you or a loved one has been recommended neuro physio, you might be wondering how it differs from the physiotherapy you've heard about for sports injuries or back pain.
+If you or a loved one has been recommended neuro physiotherapy, you might be wondering how it differs from the physiotherapy you’ve heard about for sports injuries or back pain.
 Understanding these differences can help you feel more confident about your treatment journey and know what to expect.

 What Makes Neuro Physio Different from Regular Physiotherapy?